 Mini-buses and local buses run from Chiang Mai’s Arcade bus station to Pai and onwards to Mae Hong Son.
 Most tour agents in Chiang Mai can also book you on a minibus to Pai.
 Local buses from Chiang Mai’s Arcade and Chang Puak bus stations run to other locations including Chiang Dao and Mae Sariang.

-For independent exploration, there are a host of motorbike and car rental shops in Chiang Mai to choose from.
 If you are travelling as a family or with a small group, a minivan with driver can work out to be an economical option.
 If you prefer a hassle-free option where somebody else takes care of everything for you, check out any of the reputable tour operators below:

 - Audley Travel